ryssbowh/craft-themes/README.md

 - Change the backend look and feel
 - Override plugins templates (unless specific case, see developers readme)

-## Primary concepts
+## Basic notions

-The building of a page (blocks and displays) is based on the notion of layouts, view modes and displays.
+The building of a page is based on the notion of layouts, blocks, view modes and displays.

 **Layouts** are automatically created by the system as you create/delete entry types and anything that can have fields, there are 7 types of layouts :